ateben/StevenCheung87/README.md

 # Hello there! <img src="https://raw.githubusercontent.com/StevenCheung87/StevenCheung87/master/wave.gif" width="30px">

-My name is Steven Cheung, and I currently study at Unviersity of Leicster; Studying Maths and Artificial Intelligence.
+My name is Steven Cheung.
+I currently study at **Unviersity of Leicster; Studying Maths and Artificial Intelligence**.
 I'm from the UK, still living in the UK.

 <br/>